ywangflora/coursedata/readme.md

 ---

+To get get the content of this repository:
+- clone it with
+`git clone git@github.com:UWMadison-computingtools/coursedata.git`.
+Make sure to do this *outside* of any existing repository (do `git status` first to check).
+- to get an update (e.g. for homework 2): `git pull origin master` from within your local copy of this repository.

 Data for homework assignments and group projects are organized in different folders.
 See the readme file in each folder for instructions on specific assignments.